jkeefe/newmark-design-development/THE_NOTES.md

 - Go to the Glitch console
 - Change directory into the `.data` directory by typing `cd .data`
-- To get the CSV, type this `wget -P "http://media.johnkeefe.net/class-modules/nyc_dogs_2012.csv"`
+- To get the CSV, type this `wget "http://media.johnkeefe.net/class-modules/nyc_dogs_2012.csv"`
 - To start the database, type `sqlite3 dogs.db`
 - To switch into CSV mode type `.mode csv`
 - To import the CSV into our database, type `.import nyc_dogs_2012.csv doginfo`